code1line/node-gambio-api/docs/categories/search.md

 ### Description

-Searches for specific term in categories.
+Searches for a specific term in categories.

 ### Method